aimen08/aimen08/README.md

-h1 align="center"> Hi There 👋 I'm Aymen Hamza</h1>
+<h1 align="center"> Hi There 👋 I'm Aymen Hamza</h1>

-- 👩‍💻 I’m currently Developing Mobile Apps with React Native and Jetpack Compose   Windows Apps with C# WinUI 3 and WPF
+- 👩‍💻 I’m currently Developing Mobile Apps with React Native and Jetpack Compose.
 - 👨‍🏫 I also do Windows Apps with WPF using C# and XAML
 - 🤙 How to reach me: